labcodes/knowledge-cli/README.md

   labcodes --help
 ```

-This version has two single methods:
+This version has three single methods:

 ```
   labcodes sum 1 2